-In the New Testament, there were four physical ailments that the Lord Jesus healed men from during His three years of ministry.
+In the New Testament there were four physical ailments that the Lord Jesus healed men from during His three years of ministry.
 I am not implying that they were not other physical ailments that people had or were less important to Jesus.
 However, when we read in the word of God you will learn that Jesus healed men that had leprosy either by the spoken word or laying His hands on them (Luke 5:12-13 & Luke 17:12-19).

-When a man suffered from leprosy he was not only shut out from his community but he was also shut out from having a relationship with the ones that really matter in his life.
+When a man suffered from leprosy he was not only shut out from his community but he was also shut out from having a relationship with the ones that really matted in his life.
 If a man was lame he could not walk on his own and always had to depend upon someone carry him so that he could go to a place and beg for money.
-If a man was blind he did not have the ability to see naturally or have the ability to see the vision that God had for his life.
+If a man was blind he did not have ability to see naturally or have the ability to see the vision that God had for his life.
 If he was a man who had a withered hand, he did have the ability to embrace those that he loved or even play catch with his son.
-I believe the Lord is calling men of God to stretch out in 2018 and to be healed of their withered hand condition in their lives.
+I believe the Lord is calling the church and men of God in 2018 to be healed of their withered hand condition in their lives.
 The Lord wants us as the church to stop giving place to religious people and to stretch out on His spoken word and to be about our Father’s business.

 Then saith he to the man, Stretch forth thine hand.
 And he stretched it forth; and it was restored whole, like as the other (Matthew 12:13).